ad

 undefined

-As said above, the Exynos 2600 is Samsung's flagship chipset for 2026 and will reportedly power the Galaxy S26 and S26+ in Europe.
+As said above, the Exynos 2600 is Samsung's flagship chipset for 2026 and will power the Galaxy S26 and S26+ in Europe.
 However, Samsung isn't using it for the Galaxy S26 Ultra, which will instead use Qualcomm's Snapdragon 8 Elite Gen 5 globally.
 But this decision was quite predictable.
 And it confirms that Samsung isn't confident enough to use Exynos at the very top tier.
 It's the same story as before.

 2nm Manufacturing Process